axm-bojbog/axm-ai-agent-academy/README.md

 - Build both **declarative** and **custom agents**
 - Enhance agents with **Topics**, **Adaptive Cards**, and **Agent Flows**

+> [!IMPORTANT]
+> Put your initials as a prefix to any object you are creating in any environment.
+Any Copilot Studio or SharePoint compontnets should start with your initials, followed by underscore.
+For example, every object John Johnson creates will have prefix JJ_xxx, where xxx is custom name of the object.

+> [!CAUTION]
+> **DO NOT PUBLISH** Copilot Agents that you are creating.
+Once published, agents start to generate on-the-go cost for consumption.
+Test the agents only using the testing pane on the right side of the screen.

 ---

 ## 🧭 Curriculum Overview